GasparVardanyan/gasparvardanyan.github.io/content/blog/arch-workstation-3.md

 - **/systems/archlinux-linux** \[RO\] - a snapshot of archlinux-base with linux, linux-headers and linux-firmware* packages
-- **/systems/archlinux-packaged** \[RO\] - a snapshot of archlinux-linux with packages my basic setup contains (will be discussed in detail in a separate article)
+- **/systems/archlinux-packaged** \[RO\] - a snapshot of archlinux-linux with packages my basic setup contains
 - ...

 And the **/containers** subvolume: the subvolume for systemd-nspawn containers.